Characterization of two-level system noise for microwave kinetic inductance detector comprising niobium film on silicon substrate: Introduction

-The magnitude of the TLS noise depends on the superconducting material and the substrate material.
-Concerning the effect of substrate materials, a previous study demonstrated that an MKID using a silicon substrate achieved lower levels of TLS noise than an MKID using a sapphire substrate~\cite{12}.
-Similarly, studies conducted to assess the effect of superconducting materials demonstrated that aluminum generated higher levels of TLS noise than other materials~\cite{13}.
 However, aluminum ensures sensitivity to millimeter or sub-millimeter waves owing to its low gap energy that is necessary for Cooper-pair breaking.
 Therefore, minimizing the amount of aluminum used in the MKID circuit is a practical approach to mitigate the TLS noise, based on which a hybrid-type MKID~\cite{14} was designed.
-Its resonator comprises two different superconducting materials: a combination of niobium titanium nitride (NbTiN) and aluminum, a combination of titanium nitride (TiN) and aluminum, or a combination of niobium and aluminum.
+Its resonator comprises two different materials, and several combinations can be considered: niobium titanium nitride (NbTiN) and aluminum, titanium nitride (TiN) and aluminum, or niobium and aluminum.
 Although this hybrid-type MKID using NbTiN or TiN achieved good TLS noise suppression~\cite{15}, the facilities that can use these materials are limited.
 Moreover, their fabrication is not simple~\cite{16}.
-Therefore, it is beneficial to develop another method to suppress the TLS noise even when using a popular material (i.e., niobium).
+Therefore, it is beneficial to develop a methodology of TLS noise reduction for niobium MKID.

 Expanding the CPW geometry is another approach to suppress the TLS noise~\cite{17}.
 To assess this approach, a study was conducted on MKIDs using niobium films on sapphire substrates~\cite{17}.
 However, there have been no published studies on MKIDs using niobium films on silicon substrates.